 Acne and I go way back, specifically to picture day in the seventh grade.
 I'd gotten a new sweater for the occasion (turtleneck, oatmeal-colored, ribbed, probably from Kohl's) and spent extra time on my taupe shimmery eye shadow, but what stared back at me in the bathroom mirror that morning was my first pimple—a giant one right near the tip of my nose.
-I felt like the subject of a picture book: Lindsey and the Terrible, Horrible, No Good, Very Bad Pimple.
-Or Rudolph—one or the other.
-No amount of my mom's too-dark-for-me foundation could hide it, and looking back, I wish I had the magic of Tarte's Shape Tape Concealer—no one, including my middle-school crush, would've been the wiser.

 While not a categorical "acne product," the single most important thing I incorporated into my routine was a gentle, moisture-protecting cleanser.
 Some skin types can tolerate a salicylic acid acne wash, but for my sensitive skin, these were too high-powered and made matters worse.

 If you've ever found that an acne treatment didn't "work" for you, it was probably because the pimple wasn't at the right stage to receive the cream/gel/etc. According to Rouleau, when a harsh spot treatment is applied the moment a blemish appears, it immediately dries out the skin's surface and creates dead, flaky cells.
 These cells keep the infection trapped, making it harder for it to fully heal.
 As a result, the longer these cells are trapped, the longer your blemish will remain.
 To ensure your treatment works, Rouleau suggests waiting for the whitehead to surface, then wrapping your fingers in tissue to gently extract the pus.
-Once the pore is empty, you can go ahead and apply your treatment, which will then permeate deeply and close up the surface of the skin.
+Once the pore is empty, you can go ahead and apply your treatment, which she says will then permeate deeply and close up the surface of the skin.

 I found this method to work especially well when applying this sulfur-based drying lotion.
 Just dip a Q-tip into the pink goo at the bottom of the bottle and dab onto the breakout, allow it to dry, and let it work its magic while you sleep.
 Celebrities are huge fans of this pimple-shrinking formula too.